Free Roof Inspection Scams: What to Look For and How to Avoid

 If you agree to let them take a look at your roof, they may add additional damage that wasn’t there to begin with.
 They can tear off shingles or mimic wind damage, resulting in higher repair costs.
 Once they’re back on the ground, they may show you pictures of the damage they created or damage from a roof that is not yours.

-Staying informed and knowing what questions to ask ensures you have the knowledge to hire a trustworthy pro when searching for a roof inspection near you.
+There are some ways to know you’re hiring a trustworthy roof inspector near you.
 The first line of defense to avoid getting scammed by a free roof inspection is to do your research.
 Look up potential roofing companies online and take a look at their reviews.
 Customers will post online about scams or dishonest contractors to help others avoid them.
+But here are some other tips to keep in mind.

+If a contractor shows up at your door unannounced, it may be a red flag.
+Ask about the details of their business and location.
 Don’t be afraid to ask questions when discussing a roof repair with a contractor, and never feel pressured to agree to anything on the spot.
-If a contractor shows up at your door unannounced, ask about the details of their business and location.
-If you find they’re hesitant or vague with their answers, consider this a major red flag.
+If you find they’re hesitant or vague with their answers, pass on the inspection.

 Prepare yourself with knowledge about your roof before hiring a contractor.
 Seek out the general age of your roof and its condition.
-The common signs that your roof needs repairs or replacement include old age, exterior damage, sagging spots, moss growth, and water damage.
+Common signs that your roof needs repairs or replacement include old age, exterior damage, sagging spots, moss growth, and water damage.

 You can also ask the contractor to show their credentials.
 A reputable roofing professional should be more than happy to provide you with their licensure and proof of insurance.
 If you’re feeling uneasy before agreeing to repairs, schedule a second inspection with a different contractor.

-Before you hire a contractor, determine if your home is in need of a roof inspection or estimate.
+Before you hire a contractor, determine if your home is in need of a roof inspection or roof estimate.
 While some use these terms interchangeably, roof inspections and roofing estimates are different services.
-A free estimate will provide you with an estimated cost to repair any damage you are already aware of.
-A roof inspection, however, will help you discover unknown issues and will come with an initial cost.
+Estimates are often free of charge and will provide you with a quoted cost to repair any damage you are already aware of.
+A roof inspection, however, is typically not free but will help you discover unknown issues.

 If you have received a free inspection and are told repairs are needed, have your insurance company do their own inspection before you file a claim.
 Filing insurance claims can affect your future pricing and coverage, so you don’t want to get stuck with a claim that isn’t valid.